AMReX-Combustion/PeleLM/README.rst

     make -j 12
     mpiexec -np 8 ./PeleLM2d.gnu.MPI.ex inputs.2d-regt

-The PeleLM User's Guide continues to be the best place to learn more about the code.
-You can also ask for help by opening up an issue on the PeleLM GitHub webpage.

 * Notes

    A. In the exec line above, xxx.yyy is a tag identifying your compiler and various build options, and will vary across pltaform.
 (Note that GNU compilers must be at least 4.8.4, and MPI should be at least version 3).